Fisher School of Accounting: Program

 The undergraduate Fisher School of Accounting offers a traditional Bachelor of Science in Accounting.

 The graduate school offers a Master of Accounting with concentrations in Auditing and Taxation for students seeking careers as Certified Public Accountants.
-The completion of the master's degree fulfills the State of Florida's requirements to take the CPA exam.
 The school offers two combined-degree programs: one leads to the joint awarding of a Bachelor of Science in Accounting and a Master of Accounting, whereas the second partners with the Levin College of Law and offers a Juris Doctor (J.D.) degree along with a Master of Accounting.

 Additionally, the Fisher School offers a Ph.D program in Accounting to prepare students for a career at academic research institutions.
 Graduates typically place at a Research I university.
-The most recent placements include Ohio State University, University of Illinois, University of Connecticut, Arizona State University, and The University of Kentucky, with international placements including The Chinese University of Hong Kong, Hanyang University, and The University of Waterloo.
+The most recent placements include University of Arizona, University of Maryland, Ohio State University, University of Illinois, University of Connecticut, Arizona State University, and The University of Kentucky, with international placements including The Chinese University of Hong Kong, Hanyang University, and The University of Waterloo.

 Students

-The Fisher School of Accounting has approximately 432 undergraduate and 197 graduate students as of Fall 2018.
+The Fisher School of Accounting has approximately 465 undergraduate, 176 MAcc students, and 10 PhD students as of Fall 2024.

 Student Outcomes

 The majority of undergraduate students graduating from The Fisher School choose to pursue a graduate accounting degree in lieu of working full-time.
-The Master of Accounting program has boasted a near perfect employment record of 97.5% to 100% of its domestic students since the university began tracking employment outcomes in 2015, with 73% to 80% of the graduating cohort accepting offers from Big Four accounting firms each year.
-The most common places of employment are based in the South Florida region and the cities of Atlanta, New York City, Tampa, Orlando, and Jacksonville.
+The Master of Accounting program has boasted a near perfect employment record of 97.5% to 100% of its domestic students since the university began tracking employment outcomes in 2015, with over 80% of the graduating cohort accepting offers from Big Four accounting firms each year.
+The most common places of employment are based in the South Florida region and the cities of Atlanta, New York City, Miami, Tampa, Orlando, and Jacksonville.

 Faculty

 Gary McGill is the current and longest serving Director of the Fisher School of Accounting.
-Mr. John Laibson is the Associate Director.
-Other current faculty include Robert Knechel, the Fisher Eminent Scholar, Stephen Asare, Jenny Tucker, Jesse Boyles, Marcus Kirk, Paul Madsen, Luke Watson, Lisa Hinson, Michael Ricci, Bobby Carnes, Jill Goslinga, Chris Falk, Sonia Singh, Joost Impink, Michael Schadewald, and Ruby Lee.
-Emeritus faculty include John Simmons, Joel Demski, Doug Snowball, Rashad Abdel-Khalik, Bipin Ajinkya, Chuck McDonald, Dominique DeSantiago, and Debbie Garvin.
+Mr. John Laibson is the Director of Student Services.
+Other current faculty include Robert Knechel, Distinguished Professor and the Frederick E. Fisher Eminent Scholar, Stephen Asare, Jenny Tucker, Brian Miller, Marcus Kirk, Paul Madsen, Michael Mayberry, Lisa Hinson, Michael Ricci, Ruby Lee, Scott Rane, Dan Rimkus, Gabriel Pereira Pundrich, Ivy Munoko, Jill Goslinga, Chris Falk, Sonia Singh, Cindy Dosch, Joost Impink, Michael Schadewald, Don Monk, and Paige Bressler.
+Emeritus faculty include John Simmons, Joel Demski, Doug Snowball, Rashad Abdel-Khalik, Jack Kramer, Sandra Kramer, Bipin Ajinkya, Chuck McDonald, Dominique DeSantiago, Debbie Garvin, and Jesse Boyles.